 The main thrust of the Marine Laboratory’s research programme is in support of the fisheries management responsibilities of the Scottish Office.
 For this reason, the Maritime Laboratory has, for many years, monitored the main fish and shellfish stocks exploited by Scottish fishermen, and has studied the design of working both existing and novel fishing gears.
 The laboratory has also assessed changes, both natural and man-made, in the marine environment of the North East Atlantic in general, and of the seas off Scotland in particular.
 In turn, these environmental changes – sometimes, for example, showing up as changes in current patterns, sometimes as changes in pollution levels – are studied in terms of their impact on fish and shellfish stocks, and the mechanisms by which these effects take place investigated.

 During her working life, Explorer was fully occupied in such activities, particularly in distant waters, proving herself a happy, safe and dependable vessel with execllent sea-keeping qualities.
 Further, from the beginning she was planned to be adaptable, and in particular, she was provided with sufficient electrical power to meet all the power requirements that might arise from development of new research techniques.
 Just such a development occured when in 1969 Explorer became one of the first fisheries research vessels in the world to have a computer installed on board.
 Initially installed to further Explorer’s then extensive involvement in fishing gear studies, such systems eventually became of more general application, and have revolutionised the ability of sea-going scientists to collect elaborate data sets.

 For a taste of life on a Granton trawler click below.

-The Explorer’s successor, the new F.R.V.
+One of Explorer’s successors, the F.R.V.
 Scotia, named in May 1998 by the Queen Mother, continues this vital scientific research work today.